 Most homebuyers focus on one number: the monthly mortgage payment.
-But that number only tells part of the story.
-The true cost of homeownership includes a long list of expenses that don't appear in any mortgage calculator — and together, they can add hundreds or even thousands of dollars to your monthly housing costs.
+But that number tells only part of the story.
+The true cost of homeownership can also include taxes, insurance, utilities, routine services, and irregular repairs.

 Why the Mortgage Payment Is Just the Starting Point